Why is this important?

 - refuse to make reasonable changes to a property or a term in the tenancy agreement which would allow a disabled person to live there.

-If you think your landlord is discriminating against you because of your disability, gender reassignment, pregnancy and maternity rights, race religion or belief, sex or sexual orientation, you should get advice from an experienced adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+If you think your landlord is discriminating against you because of your disability, gender reassignment, pregnancy and maternity rights, race religion or belief, sex or sexual orientation, you should get advice from an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.

 For more information about how to complain if you think you are being discriminated against see Complaining about discrimination in housing.